airayzing/Help-Docs-v2/eleapi-resource-center/frequently-asked-questions-faqs/onboarding-faqs.md

 <summary>What is a livechat bot or Livechat widget</summary>

-A traditional eleapi answers questions based on a predefined set of answers.
-In contrast, a live eleapi works with a support agent and a predefined set of answers.
+A traditional EleApi answers questions based on a predefined set of answers.
+In contrast, a live EleApi works with a support agent and a predefined set of answers.
 It adds empathy, a whole new level of customer assistance.
 The main benefit is that your support team can take over anytime the conversation becomes complex.

 </details>

 <details>

-<summary>How to upload a custom eleapi Icon &#x26; color</summary>
+<summary>How to upload a custom EleApi Icon &#x26; color</summary>

 1. Login to the EleAPI app using your registered credentials.
 2. On your dashboard or side navigation panel under `bots`, you can see the different bots you have created, or you can create a new one.